ibm-cloud-docs/power-iaas/removing-network-interface.md

 ## Moving data to the cloud
 {: move-data-to-cloud}

-Depending on your network bandwidth and size constraints, data moving process may be as simple as creating an *OVA* or *mksysb* (root volume group) and a set of *savevg* images for data volumes.
-By using an *OVA* or *mksysb* image, you can build or provision a VM and then proceed to migrate their data volume groups by using the **restvg** command option.
+Depending on your network bandwidth and size constraints, data moving process is as simple as creating an *OVA* or *mksysb* (root volume group) image, and a set of *savevg* images for data volumes.
+By using an *OVA* or *mksysb* image, you can build or provision a VM and then proceed to migrate their data volume groups by using the **restvg** command.

-Following are the few options for backing up data (on premise) and moving the data to IBM Power Systems Virtual Server.
+Following are the options for backing up data (on premise) and moving the data to IBM {{site.data.keyword.powerSys_notm}}.

 ### Migrating volume group data using savevg
 {: migrate-data-using-savevg}

 A volume group is a collection of physical volumes of varying sizes and types.
-When a physical volume is assigned to a volume group, the physical blocks of storage media on it are organized into physical partitions of a size you specify when you create the volume group.
-Built-in AIX *savevg* and *restvg* commands are used to backup and restore non-rootvg volume groups.
-The *savevg* and *restvg* commands can simplify the creation of your new volume groups and file systems on your new VM.
+When a physical volume is assigned to a volume group, the physical blocks of storage media on it are organized into physical partitions of a size that you specify when you create the volume group.
+You can use built-in AIX *savevg* and *restvg* commands to backup and restore non-root volume groups. <!--The *savevg* and *restvg* commands can simplify the creation of your new volume groups and file systems on your new VM.-->

 The *savevg* command finds and backs up all the files belonging to a specified volume group.
 The volume group must be varied-on, and the file systems must be mounted.
 The *savevg* command uses the data file created by the *mkvgdata* command.

-Following is the command to find and backup all the files that belongs to a perticular Volume group (VG).
+Use the following command to find and backup all the files that belongs to a perticular Volume group (VG).

 ```
 # savevg –f <destination path> -i <non root vg files to be backed up>